Testosterone Replacement Therapy

-In men, testosterone performs an essential part in puberty, the time when a kid grows to sexual maturity and he can reproduce.
+In men, testosterone performs an essential part in puberty, the time when a child grows to sexual maturity, and he can reproduce.
 The following alterations usually occur during this life stage:

 - The penis and testicles develop

 Soon after puberty, testosterone assists to manage the following bodily processes:

 - Production of red blood cells

 - Fat circulation

 - Facial and body hair